 THE £7m revamp of Exeter’s Guildhall shopping centre has been given the green light by the city’s planning committee.

-BDP’s design for the £2.4m Academy for Innovation and Research (AIR) for University College Falmouth on the campus of the Combined Universities in Cornwall in Tremough has recently completed.
+BDP’s design for the £2.4m Academy for Innovation and Research for Falmouth University on the Penryn campus in Cornwall has recently completed.